mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 # DiffServ Code

-Given the semantic equivalence of LoLa and the Non Queue Building (NQB) PHB, this document reuses the NQB DSCP as-is.
+Given the semantic equivalence of a Loss-Latency trade-off with the Non Queue Building (NQB) behaviour, this document reuses the NQB DSCP as-is.

 # Marking

 Endpoints SHOULD mark packets that are latency sensitive using the NQB DSCP.

-Note that the marking could also be added just before the packet enters the LTE core, for example by a classifier in the SGi-LAN.
-This has the disadvantage of working only for downlink.
+Note that the marking could also be added by the path before the packet enters the LTE core, for example by a classifier in the SGi-LAN.
+The disadvantage of this approach is that it only works for downlink flows, but it might be the only way to benefit flows that are not marked by the sending endpoint.

 # Mobile Network Behaviour

-The Mobile network is configured to give UEs a dedicated low-latency EPS bearer using QCI 7 in addition to the default EPS bearer.
+The Mobile network is configured to give UEs a dedicated low-latency EPS bearer with QCI 7 in addition to the default EPS bearer.

 A packet carrying the NQB DSCP SHOULD be routed through the dedicated low-latency EPS bearer.
+A packet that has no associated NQB marking SHOULD be routed through the default EPS bearer.

 # On Remarking and Bleaching